 Stage 3 – Freedom of the City of London

-The qualifications and regulations governing Freedom admissions may seem few and not particularly demanding, but they are stringently enforced.
-A freeman of a Livery Company who is a British subject by birth or by naturalisation will be considered; above the age of 18 years; not an undischarged bankrupt; never having been convicted of a criminal offence.
-(Applicants need not disclose convictions which are spent under the Rehabilitation of Offenders Act 1974.)
+The qualifications and regulations governing Freedom of the City of London admissions are few and not demanding, but they are stringently enforced.
+A Freeman of any Livery Company, who is a British subject by birth, or by naturalisation, will be considered; they must be above the age of 18 years; not be an undischarged bankrupt; and never have been convicted of a criminal offence (applicants need not disclose convictions which are spent under the Rehabilitation of Offenders Act 1974).

 Document checklist